volt-software/Ichor/README.md

 # What is this?

-Ichor, [Greek Mythos for ethereal fluid that is the blood of the gods/immortals](https://en.wikipedia.org/wiki/Ichor), is a C++ software suite to both quickly develop and easily refactor large back-end systems.
+Ichor, [Greek Mythos for ethereal fluid that is the blood of the gods/immortals](https://en.wikipedia.org/wiki/Ichor), is a C++ framework/middleware for thread confinement and dependency management.

 Ichor informally stands for "Intuitive Compile-time Hoisted Object Resources".

 Although initially started as a rewrite of OSGI-based framework Celix and to a lesser extent CppMicroservices, Ichor has carved out its own path, as god-fluids are wont to do.

+## Thread confinement?

+Multithreading is hard.
+There exist plenty of methods trying to make it easier, ranging from the [actor framework](https://github.com/actor-framework/actor-framework), [static analysis a la rust](https://doc.rust-lang.org/book/ch16-00-concurrency.html), [software transaction memory](https://en.wikipedia.org/wiki/Software_transactional_memory) and traditional manual lock-wrangling.

+Thread confinement is one such approach.
+Instead of having to protect resources, Ichor attempts to make it well-defined on which thread an instance of a C++ class runs.
+Thereby removing the need to think about atomics/mutexes, unless the implementation uses threads not managed by Ichor.

 ### Quickstart